CYFang6/FedPHA/README.md

 You can select variables like shots, clients by changing `cfg` or you can change every arguments you like in `FedPHA_few_shot.sh`.

 ### For example
-If you want to use FedOTP to train caltech101 dataset with 2 shots, backbone rn50 and total independent non-iid setting.
+If you want to use FedPHA to train caltech101 dataset with 2 shots, backbone rn50 and total independent non-iid setting.
 You can specify that:
 ```
 MODEL=GL_SVDMSE